 Here you want to emphasize your influence on someone else, usually in disagreement with you.

-2) Entrepreneurial Drive is about implementing something overcoming major difficulties.
+2) Entrepreneurial Drive is about starting and implementing something overcoming major difficulties.
 Examples include:

 - What was a situation where you set a major goal and been able to achieve it?